azrim/helios-deployer/README.md

 npm run interact
 ```

 The script will prompt you for the contract name, its deployed address, the function you want to call, and any required arguments.
-This is a powerful tool for testing and managing your deployed contracts directly from the command line.

----

 ## 📁 Project Structure